 After years of eating excess processed carbohydrates, it becomes harder and harder for insulin to do it’s job and continue handling all of this blood sugar, and insulin resistance and eventual type 2 diabetes can occur in many people.

 I actually try to avoid all grains completely.
-This includes pasta, bread and rice, and yes, it include whole grains as well – something which many people believe to be healthy.
+This includes pasta, bread and rice, and yes, it includes whole grains as well – something which many people believe to be healthy.
 Instead, I aim to get my carbohydrates from vegetables, sweet potatoes, lentils, quinoa, and sometimes berries (NOT fruit juices which are packed with sugar)

 If you are going to get any grains at all, focus on the most nutrient dense and fibrous portions of the grain… the bran and the germ.
 This means that the healthiest ideas are using oat bran instead of oat meal, and using wheat germ and rice bran by adding them to your salads, yogurt, cottage cheese, soups, smoothies, etc. This way you get all of the most nutrient dense parts of the grains without all of the excess starches and calories.